qtlHD/qtlHD/README.md

 ## Platforms

-qtlHD is developed and tested on OSX, Microsoft Windows and Debian Linux.
+qtlHD is developed and tested on Mac OS X, Microsoft Windows and Debian Linux.

 ## License